DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I fixed an issue with the Memory Game project and added the correct animation when two cards match together.
 I also rewrote a function and got rid of the deprecated inline `onclick=function()`.
 Then I went on with my Python course on DataCamp, and I completed the first track (lists, numPy, built-in methods).
 Finally, I completed the SQL course on Codeacademy.

 **Thoughts:** Working with different type of data is getting more and more clear everyday.
 I'm also faster than I was when it comes to detect an issue and, possibly, fix it in JS.
 Time for more challenges!

+### Day 50: 2018 March 27, Tuesday

+**Today's Progress**: I started the course "SQL for Data Science" on DataCamp.
+I like it, it's so intuitive compared to the languages I've been studying so far.
+I also went on with the "Descriptive Statistics" course on Udacity, and I practiced my first dataset ever using matplotlib and numpy.
+Really interesting stuff.

+**Thoughts:** Tomorrow I'm going to complete the Memory Game project and deliver it.
+Then I will proceed with the next section in the Udacity Front-End Nanodegree, which is about code optimization.